casu-dev/pokemon-run/README.md

 - Place easter eggs

 ## Open tickets
-- [ ] First and last event shouldn't be "useless" events.
-This means the first event of f1 mustn't be Egg-move Tutor or Tm shop (maybe also ban the mart?).
-And the last event on F4 mustn't be the wishing well event.
 - [ ] Change the current ability descriptions back to the old ones.